Anshul-Birla/cse110-w21-group28/admin/meetings/011821-Management.md

 **psychological safety**
 equal distribution of work
-productive meetings + productivity and positivity in general Focus on growth and learning, learning from failure or mistakes throughout the project Roster of team members
+productive meetings + productivity and positivity in general Focus on growth and learning, learning from failure or mistakes throughout the project <br>
+Roster of team members <br>
-Use messages from our Slack intros + put a link to each member’s personal github page Put everything on the powerpoint slides, including github link Logistics for team video power ranger backgrounds, each person has their own color 15-20 seconds per person each person makes a small video intro of themself, then compile all the intros together + one video of all of us together at the end
+Use messages from our Slack intros + put a link to each member’s personal github page Put everything on the powerpoint slides, including github link <br>
+Logistics for team video
+power ranger backgrounds, each person has their own color 15-20 seconds per person each person makes a small video intro of themself, then compile all the intros together + one video of all of us together at the end
-2.5 minutes total -> 150 seconds / 9 people
+2.5 minutes total -> 150 seconds / 9 people <br>
 team contract
-everyone needs to sign it and then send it back in finalize times for meeting twice a week: longer meeting: Monday 8-9pm shorter standup meetings
+everyone needs to sign it and then send it back in finalize times for meeting twice a week: <br>
+longer meeting: Monday 8-9pm
+shorter standup meetings <br>
-Tuesday 8-8:30 pm
+Tuesday 8-8:30 pm <br>
-Thursday 3:30-4pm
+Thursday 3:30-4pm  <br>
-backup plan: 10am lecture
+backup plan: 10am lecture  <br>
 intro video
 record a 10-15 second video of ourselves within the next 24 hours (before 9pm Tuesday) and upload it into the google drive